 from 01 November 2023 to 14 March 2025

-The Sale d'arte (Art rooms) present an exhibition of works which share the connection with the city of Alessandria, its territory, the characters, and the historical and cultural moments which have enlivened it.
+The Art rooms present a collection of works that share a link with the town of Alessandria, its territory, its people and the historical and cultural moments that have left their mark.

 Free admission: journalists enrolled in the Order of Journalists, to 12 years of age, holders of a subscription to Torino Musei and holders of the Torino+Piemonte Card, Banca di Asti Museum Voucher, disabled people and their assistants, group leaders and teachers who accompany the classes for workshops.